chamilad/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/5_failure_injection_rds.md

     ![SelectTargetRDS](/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Images/SelectTargetRDS.png?classes=lab_picture_auto)

 1. You can choose to stop running an experiment when certain thresholds are met, in this case, using CloudWatch Alarms under **Stop condition**.
-For this lab, you can leave this blank.
+For this lab, this is a single point in time event (with no duration) so you can leave this blank.

 1. Click **Create experiment template**.